 1 Introduction

-This is the Group Award Specification for the National Progression Awards (NPA) in Mobile Technology at SCQF levels 4, 5 and 6, which were validated in October 2012.
-This document includes: background information on the development of the Group Awards, their aims, guidance on access, details of the Group Award structures, and guidance on delivery.
+This is the Group Award Specification for the National Progression Awards (NPA) in Mobile Technology at SCQF levels 4 and 5, which were validated in October 2012.
+Initially, this qualification was also available at SCQF level 6, but due to low uptake, level 6 was withdrawn in June 2017.This document includes: background information on the development of the Group Awards, their aims, guidance on access, details of the Group Award structures, and guidance on delivery (all references to Level 6 have been removed).

 The NPAs have been developed under the Design Principles for National Progression Awards.